add2cal/add-to-calendar-button/README.md

 - [Feature requests](.github/CONTRIBUTING.md#features)
 - [Pull requests](.github/CONTRIBUTING.md#pull-requests)

-**IMPORTANT NOTE:** Run `npm install` and `npm run build` to create the minified js and css file, its sourcemap files as well as the npm_dist/ folder and content!
+**IMPORTANT NOTE:** Run `npm install`, `npm format`, and `npm run build` to auto-lint, create the minified js and css files, its sourcemap files as well as the npm_dist/ folder and content!

 <br />